jecttheus/nvim-conf/README.md

 ## Configure NeoVim (VimR)

-i.
-Create a conf file: `.config/nvim/init.lua`.
+- Create a conf file: `.config/nvim/init.lua`.

-i.
-See the content of the init.lua from this repo.
+- See the content of the init.lua from this repo.

 ### Install NeoVim Plugin Manager